allenoleary/allenoleary_posts/Aftermath.md

-## Aftermath
+## Proposal in a para

+Use

-Use social graph and personalisation technologies to create and present a creative nonfiction work about a piece of history.
+Use marketing and personalisation technologies (deep data, graph, segmentation) to create and present a customised creative nonfiction work about a piece of social history that matters.

 ### What